asefahmed500/Cally-IO/README.md

 - **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
 Data is isolated so users can only access their own documents, while admins have read-access for oversight.
 - **Persistent Chat History**: Conversations are saved and synced across devices for a seamless user experience.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
+- **Curated FAQ Knowledge Base**: Admins can create and manage a set of Frequently Asked Questions that the AI will prioritize as its primary source of truth.
 - **AI Script Generator**: The AI can dynamically generate personalized call scripts for leads based on their profile.
 - **Conversation Intelligence**: The AI can recognize when it doesn't have an answer and suggest escalating to a human expert.
 - **Performance Analytics**: A dedicated, admin-only dashboard tracks key metrics like user satisfaction and resolution rates, powered by real user feedback.